teahaz/teahaz-server/server/notes.md

 + making connections
 for now i will make a connection to the sqlite server [local file] each time it is needed yes this will probably add latency, and yes i will change this but for simplicity it will be like this for now

+##### pros:
+    - distributed databases minimize make attacks less effective as they might only get local chatrooms
+##### cons:
+    - this is not really what sql was designed for
+    - perhaps it will make loading times/coldstarts slow // will only know this after implementing

+## chatroom_id
+the chatroom-id being added to a database that is in its folder might be redundant but i want to use it for easier access to data and to make sure everything is fine